Providers

 openclaw models set lmstudio/qwen/qwen3.5-9b

-LM Studio model keys follow a author/model-name format (e.g. qwen/qwen3.5-9b).
-OpenClaw model refs prepend the provider name: lmstudio/qwen/qwen3.5-9b.
-You can find the exact key for a model by running curl http://localhost:1234/api/v1/models and looking at the key field.
+LM Studio model keys use an author/model-name format (e.g. qwen/qwen3.5-9b); OpenClaw model refs prepend the provider: lmstudio/qwen/qwen3.5-9b.
+Find the exact key for a model by running the command below and looking at the key field:

 Non-interactive onboarding